Feature #523

 I don't want to be unprepared when I get to try this flash.

-Updated by E T 3 months ago
+Updated by E T about 1 year ago

 I tested my code and doesn't work, so I'll wait someone implement a better support for this flash.

-Updated by Anastasia Klimchuk 3 months ago
+Updated by Anastasia Klimchuk about 1 year ago

 Hello!
 Just to check, have you seen the guidelines how to add new chip?